ProBackup-nl/padavan-ng/toolchain/readme.eng.txt

 To build the cross-toolchain, you need Linux environment.
 Debian 'wheezy' 7.8.0 and Debian 'jessie' 8.0.0 distros has been tested and recommended.

-Just run build script "build_toolchain" and wait for the build process complete.
+Just run build script "sudo ./build_toolchain" and wait for the build process complete.

+Be patient!
+The entire build process may take 24 hours to complete.
+For example building "gcc" for "pass-1 core C gcc compiler" is only a part and may already take 3 hours on a 1.4 Ghz Intel Core i5 to complete.

 The "build_toolchain" script is intended to build cross-toolchain for Linux kernel 3.4.x.
 Target directory is "toolchain-3.4.x".